vast-engineering/eslint-config-vast/README.md

 **For browser environment with ES6/ES7/ES8 to ES5 transpiler:**

-Create an additional `.stylelintrc` file in a client-side code folder (e.g. `client/.eslintrc`) with the following settings:
+Create an additional `.eslintrc` file in a client-side code folder (e.g. `client/.eslintrc`) with the following settings:

 ```javascript
 {